gierens/rft/specification/draft-rft.md

 This simple connection establishment is limited to a single handshake at a time per UDP source port.
-If the client wishes to establish multiple over a single port it can attach a ConnectionIdChangeFrame with a proposed connection ID.
+If the client wishes to establish multiple over a single port it can attach a ConnectionIdChangeFrame with a proposed connection ID for the new one (NEW) and 0 for the old one (OLD).
 The server acknowledges this and sends back the handshake response to that connection ID:

 ~~~
 Client                                                       Server